dbenfield21/under-the-stars/README.md

 ## Getting Started
 ### **Description & Background**
 Under the Stars is a camping app intended for users to be able to track their favorite campsites.
-It allows users to add campsites, rate other campsites, view what campsites other users have added, as well as allowing them to follow other users.
+It allows users to add campsites, rate other campsites, view what campsites other users have added, as well as allow them to follow other users.

-I love camping and exploring in the mountains, its actually what my husband and I did for our honeymoon and we go every year on our anniversary.
+I love camping and exploring in the mountains, it's actually what my husband and I did for our honeymoon and we go every year on our anniversary.

 [Trello Board](https://trello.com/b/D6fD53dQ/under-the-stars)